r-three/lm-evaluation-harness/lm_eval/tasks/multilingual_tiny_benchmarks/tiny_belebele/README.md

 #### Groups

-- `belebele`: All 122 languages of the Belebele dataset, evaluated following the methodology in MMLU's original implementation.
+- `tiny_belebele`: All 122 languages of the Belebele dataset, evaluated following the methodology in MMLU's original implementation.

 #### Tasks

 The following tasks evaluate languages in the Belebele dataset using loglikelihood-based multiple-choice scoring:
-- `belebele_{language}`
+- `tiny_belebele_{language}`

 The variant evaluated here is the 0-shot or few-shot evaluation with English Instructions.